Bankim Chandra Chatterjee: Biography

 Chattopadhayay was born in the village of Kanthalpara in the town of North 24 Parganas, Naihati, in an orthodox Bengali Brahmin family, the youngest of three brothers, to Yadav Chandra Chattopadhayay and Durgadebi.
+His Grandfather Shiv Narayan Chatterjee.
 His ancestors hailed from Deshmukho village in Hooghly District.
 His father, a government official, went on to become the Deputy Collector of Midnapur.
 One of his brothers, Sanjib Chandra Chattopadhyay was also a novelist and is known for his book "Palamau".
-Bankim Chandra and his elder brother both went to Hooghly Collegiate School (then Governmental Zilla School), where he wrote his first poem.
+Bankim Chandra and his elder brother both went to Hooghly Collegiate School and Midnapore Collegiate School (then Governmental Zilla School), where he wrote his first poem.
 He was educated at the Hooghly Mohsin College and later at Presidency College, Kolkata, graduating with a degree in arts in 1859.
 He later attended the University of Calcutta and was one of two candidates who passed the final exam to become the school's first graduates.
 He later obtained a degree in law in 1869.
 Following his father's footsteps, Bankimchandra joined the Subordinate Executive Service.
 In 1858, he was appointed a Deputy Magistrate (the same type of position held by his father) of Jessore.
 After merging of the services in 1863, he went on to become Deputy Magistrate & Deputy Collector, retiring from government service in 1891.
 Bankim Chandra Chattopadhyay was the first in-charge (Sub-divisional magistrate) of the Arambag subdivision in its earlier days.
 The ruins of a fort at Gar Mandaran provided the setting for Bankim Chandra Chattopadhyay's novel Durgeshnandini, published in 1865.
 His years at work were replete with incidents that brought him into conflict with the colonial government.
 He was, however, made a Companion of the Most Eminent Order of the Indian Empire (CMEOIE) in 1894.
 He also received the title of Rai Bahadur in 1891.